 Overview

 While Embedded Wallets are designed to eliminate the complexity of private key management for users, there are scenarios where developers may need to export private keys for wallet migration, user preference, or other legitimate use cases.
-This page covers the security considerations, implementation, and best practices for handling private key exports.Private key export is a high-risk operation that should be implemented with extreme caution.
-Exported private keys provide complete control over wallet funds and should never be logged, displayed, or transmitted insecurely.
+This page covers the security considerations, implementation, and best practices for handling private key exports.Prerequisites

 - A CDP Portal account and project